HRO Foundation Bylaws

 Pronouns used herein shall be deemed to include the singular and the plural and all genders.

-These bylaws may be amended or repealed at any meeting of the Board by vote of a majority of the Elected Directors present or participating by telephone or electronic means, provided that a different vote is not specified by law, the Articles of Organization, or these bylaws, and provided that notice of the proposed amendments is included in the notice of the meeting.
+These bylaws may be amended or repealed at any meeting of the Board by vote of a majority of the Elected Directors present or participating by telephone or other electronic means, provided that a different vote is not specified by law, the Articles of Organization, or these bylaws, and provided that notice of the proposed amendments is included in the notice of the meeting.